What is a thickener tank?

 The pumps however carry the shortest lifespan while spares can be very expensive.
 The pumps also have narrow tolerances so extraneous solids are catastrophic.

-Peristaltic pumps are by far and away the best pump option to use with this type of application.
+Peristaltic pumps are by far the best pump option to use with this type of application.

 Although reasonably expensive to purchase, they are the most cost effective option, are long-lasting, easy to repair and spares are relatively cheap to purchase.

 Unlike centrifugal pumps, peristaltics can be located further away from the tank and the slurry doesn’t need to be watered down.

 Peristaltic pumps also have the ability to run backwards allowing blockages to be cleared, they can pump a higher solids percentage and the flow rate of the pump can easily be controlled.